xgi-org/xgi-data/HOW_TO_CONTRIBUTE.md

 ### Creating a JSON file for a dataset
 1. Create a script titled `import_<dataset name>.py`.
 Choose a dataset name that is concise, yet descriptive.
-2. Converting the raw data into an `xgi` hypergraph.
+2. Convert the raw data into an `xgi` hypergraph, using the above script.
 Examples of importing are in the [code](/code/) folder.
 3. Save the dataset to a JSON file using the `xgi.write_json()` [method](https://xgi.readthedocs.io/en/stable/api/readwrite/xgi.readwrite.json.html#module-xgi.readwrite.json).

 ### Adding to Zenodo